AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

 }
 ```
 > Prints: <br />
-> Calling the 'Add' method with the integers 7 and 8 as parameters: 15 <br />
+> Calling the Add method with the integers 7 and 8 as parameters: 15 <br />
-> Calling the 'Add' method with no parameters: 2 <br />
+> Calling the Add method with no parameters: 2 <br />

 # Events
 Don't worry about this for now :)